Lewis-Allery/CSGodotDebugDraw/README.md

 C# Version of the Script

+# CS Setup -

+If you get an error enabling:

+1) res:// -> addons -> csdebugdraw2d
+2) Project needs a sln file.
+(Add any CS script to generate one).
+3) Build the solution.
+4) Enable the addon in Project -> Plugins

 This addon adds support for drawing shapes on the screen for various (mostly debugging) purposes.

 Currently there's only support for 2D drawing but I'll be extending this as I need it.